Have you ever wondered Can I feed kibble and raw dog food together? I recently had a reader email me and ask my opinion about just that.

 Unfortunately, I got a notification from the mail delivery software saying that my email reply couldn’t be delivered, so I decided to turn this topic into a blog post.
 It’s certainly an interesting topic, so thanks for asking the question, Jesus!

 Can I Feed Kibble and Raw Dog Food Together?

 Disclaimer: This blog post contains affiliate links.
 I may earn compensation when you click on the links at no additional cost to you.

 From “Raw Or Die” To Open-Minded Feeding

-I will preface this topic by saying that had Jesus, the reader who emailed me, asked me the same question 2 years ago, I would have given him a different reply than today.
+I’ll be honest and admit that had Jesus asked me the same question two years ago, I would have given him a different reply than today.
 Back then, I would have been a narrow-minded “raw or die” feeder and said something along the lines of “hell no, it has to be 100% raw”.

-There are a few different options as far as feeding a mix of dry and raw dog food.
+There are a few different options for feeding kibble and raw together.

-Tip 2: Adding a few spoonfuls of homemade bone broth will also be soothing for your dog’s stomach.
-It also contains organic apple cider vinegar, and I’ve made several batches lately.
+Alternatively, add a few spoonfuls of homemade bone broth.
+It’ll be soothing for your dog’s stomach.
+It also contains organic apple cider vinegar.
 Check out my bone broth recipe here.

 My pups Missy & Buzz LOVE canned sardines by the way.
 I share some with them several times per week.

 Feed separate meals of kibble and raw dog food for easier digestibility